openstack-charmers/openstack-bundles/development/ceph-base-eoan-nautilus/README.md

 # Basic Ceph Cluster

-*DEV/TEST ONLY*: This unstable, development example bundle deploys a Ceph (Mimic) cluster on Ubuntu 19.04 LTS.
+*DEV/TEST ONLY*: This unstable, development example bundle deploys a Ceph (Nautilus) cluster on Ubuntu 19.04 LTS.
 See also: [Stable Bundles](https://jujucharms.com/u/openstack-charmers).

 ## Requirements